 – Must be able to independently take care of restroom needs

 – Does not have any history of mental health issues or psychosis as we are not mental health providers

 Participation requirements are for the safety of the children.
 Simply Social Kids staff are not trained to address issues of physical aggression toward others.
 We are not mental health professionals as we are social skills coaches.
 Contact us if you’re uncertain about the participation requirements to discuss your situation.

 is that what you mean by aggression?

 No. We completely understand that sometimes a child will have an isolated incident and mildly and briefly lash out in frustration.
 If you have any questions about this particular issue, please feel free to contact us to discuss your child’s specific needs.

-New friends are accepted into our programs each month if space is available.
-Contact us for an appointment.
-Registration requires a conversation with the program facilitator to insure that you have the information needed to make a fully informed decision and for all of us to make sure it’s a good fit for your child.
-We are careful to accept children that we are qualified to instruct.
+Enrollment is ongoing if space is available.
+Contact us for a phone intake to start the process or select time using our scheduling system (click here to schedule).
+Registration requires a conversation with the program facilitator to ensure that you have the information needed to make a fully informed decision and for all of us to make sure it’s a good fit for your child.
+We are careful to accept children that we are qualified to coach.

 No, we cannot bill insurance companies for services as we are coaches and not therapists.
 We operate very much like friendship tutors.
-However, some families have been successful in having our services reimbursed through employer Flexible Spending Accounts and others have been able to receive grants through other organizations.
-We strive to keep our tuition costs in the range of an average insurance co-payment or tutoring fee.
+However, some families have been successful in having our services reimbursed through employer Flexible Spending Accounts, and others have been able to receive grants through other organizations.

-Tuition for our social educational programs is based on a 4-week month and new families also pay a one-time $60 registration fee.
+Tuition for our social educational programs is based on a 4-week month.
 Tuition is automatically deducted from an on-file credit card on the first of each month.
-In the case of a missed class we cannot offer a refund but we can offer make-up opportunities at other programs during the same month.
+In the case of a missed class we cannot offer a refund, but we can offer make-up opportunities at other programs during the same month.